hyfn/rails-templates/README.md

 ### Admin

 Admin skeleton with Bootstrap and bootstrap_form.
+First you make the Base App (see above) and then you run this.

     cd testapp # or whatever you named it bin/rails app:template LOCATION=https://raw.github.com/hyfn/rails-templates/master/admin_2018.rb